paulross/PythonExtensionPatterns/doc/sphinx/source/files.rst

 There are several builtin functions that allow conversion between Python and C described in the `File System Encoding <https://docs.python.org/3/c-api/unicode.html#file-system-encoding>`_ API which uses the
-`filesystem encoding and error handler <https://docs.python.org/3/glossary.html#term-filesystem-encoding-and-error-handler>`_ See also `File Objects <https://docs.python.org/3/c-api/file.html>`_
+`filesystem encoding and error handler <https://docs.python.org/3/glossary.html#term-filesystem-encoding-and-error-handler>`_, see also `File Objects <https://docs.python.org/3/c-api/file.html>`_

 In summary: